lanl/Nautilus/doc/sphinx/src/format_standard.rst

 - "C-12" (ground state of carbon-12)
 - "Ta-180m1" (first metastable state of tantalum-180)

-Elementals are just the atomic symbol by itself, for example "c" for elemental carbon.
+Elementals are just the atomic symbol by itself, for example "C" for elemental carbon.

 Particles return a symbol using Unicode to represent the particle symbol.
 These symbols use glyphs not normally represented by ``std::string``, so there are a few important caveats